-When teeth or tooth loss is quite apparent (perhaps a front tooth is missing) the depression and social anxiety can increase.
+When teeth loss or tooth loss is quite apparent (perhaps there’s a missing front tooth) the depression and social anxiety can increase.

 Individuals with missing teeth feel self-conscious and less attractive.
 They are often unwilling to talk and smile as they would have before the tooth loss.
-Even when the tooth loss is less noticeable it can have a negative impact.
+Even when the tooth loss is less noticeable or the person has perfect oral health, it can have a negative impact.

-Many adults with one or two missing teeth report confidence loss because they can’t eat as they used to.
+Among adults with one or two missing teeth, many report confidence loss because they can’t eat as they used to.

-There is no filing or any negative effects to the teeth, unlike porcelain veneers purchased through a dentist.
+There is no filing or any negative effects to your natural teeth that are still in placere (unlike porcelain veneers purchased through a dentist).